MarcOnTheMoon/ai_labyrinth/README.md

 The activities done so far and hopefully still to come are collaborations of myself and my magnificent students of our [Department at HAW Hamburg](https://www.haw-hamburg.de/hochschule/technik-und-informatik/departments/informations-und-elektrotechnik/studium/studiengaenge/):

 - Marc Hensel (software, review & refactoring, 3D-prints)
-- Sandra Lassahn (theses: virtual environment, functional AI models, motorized labyrinth)
+- Sandra Lassahn (thesis: virtual environment, functional AI models, motorized labyrinth)

 ## Supporters
 My warm thanks go to [Allied Vision Technologies GmbH](https://www.alliedvision.com/) for providing industrial cameras, and to [Kowa Optimed Deutschland GmbH](https://www.kowa-lenses.com/) for providing camera lenses.
 Your valuable support and high-quality components help us to take the next steps into a fully-automated physical device.